HMS Cynthia (1898): Service

 Cynthia was commissioned at Chatham on 8 March 1900 by Commander Murray MacGregor Lockhart, for service in the Medway Instructional Flotilla.
 Lieutenant Ernest Sausmarez Carey took the command on 27 December 1900, but was succeeded by Lieutenant James William Guy Innes three months later.
 In August 1901 she was commissioned to serve with the Mediterranean Fleet, and in May 1902 she completed a refit at Sheerness Dockyard.
 Lieutenant Rowland Henry Bather was appointed in command, but was reassigned before taking up the position and Lieutenant Alan Cameron Bruce was lent in command of the ship for passage ″out″, when she travelled to Gibraltar in late May 1902.
-In September 1902 she visited Nauplia with other ships of the fleet.
+In September 1902 she visited Nauplia with other ships of the fleet, and in early January 1903 she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by letters. she was assigned to the D class along with other destroyers of 30-knots with two funnels.
 After 30 September 1913, she was known as a D-class destroyer and had the letter ‘D’ painted on the hull below the bridge area and on either the fore or aft funnel.